jazwa/rackstack/README.md

 You can also provide a `-dz {n}` parameter to adjust the height of the generated rack.
 Configuring other rack variables can be done in [config/rackframe.scad](./config/rackFrame.scad).

-For generating a specific part:
+For generating a specific part, and putting it into a new `stl/custom` target directory:

 `python3 rbuild.py -b yBar -c micro -t custom`